Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/publish-your-own-npm-package.md

 ### Updating your package

-As it comes to updating, you change the code as you need to.
+When it comes to updating, you change the code as you need to.
 The next step here is to update your package version.

 The best approach is to use semantic versioning.